This post is also available in: French

 4. What is the Creative and Just Response?

-I invite you to read, share and comment upon this statement written by the CCL Arizona group:
+I invite you to read, share and comment upon this statement written by the CCL USA group:

 Note: see links in this page for French and Spanish versions